-Inspection and testing are a legal requirement in the UK, and should be carried out regularly Our team will use specific testing and more,
+Inspection and testing are legal requirements in the UK and should be carried out regularly.
+Our team will use specific testing and more.

 Procedures to ensure circuits are working properly and safely before being energised.
-Domestic, commercial or industrial, the key is health and safety.
-This procedure verifies that BS 7671 requirements (wiring regulations) have been met, and confirms the absence of damaged or defective electrical equiment, potentially causing safety issues.
+Whether domestic, commercial, or industrial, the key is health and safety.
+This procedure verifies that BS 7671 requirements (wiring regulations) have been met and confirms the absence of damaged or defective electrical equipment, potentially causing safety issues.

-If any part of the testing fails to comply, this specific test, together with previous tests will need to be done again once the fault has been fixed, as tests’ results may not have been accurate.
+If any part of the testing fails to comply, this specific test, together with the previous test, will need to be done again once the fault has been fixed, as the test’s results may not have been accurate.

 At KAD Electricians, we can prepare 5-year EICR tests at short notice (we will email it to you the day after visiting your property).
 Access can be arranged through estate agents as you will get a better price.

 We will happily give you a better price to complete EICR certificates for multiple properties.
 Please click here to read more information about our pricing policy.

 If any work is required in order to upgrade your installation to the BS 7671 wiring regulation standards, we will prepare a quote together with our report.
 Once we complete this extra work, we will issue a satisfactory Electrical Installation Certificate for your compliance.

 Being NAPIT’s electrical inspector, we meet the requirements to undertake Electrical Safety Reports under the Housing (Scotland) Act 2006 and the Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020 for landlords.

 The inspection, testing, and certification of electrical installations underpin electrical safety in all situations, at home and in the workplace.
 While government-approved schemes focus on new installation work, much of the inspection and testing work is actually carried out to ensure safety in the long term.